Jerry Goldstein (producer): WAR (1969-current)

 Goldstein has produced every album in WAR’s catalog dating back to Eric Burdon Declares ‘WAR’ in 1970, which included the chart-topping hit "Spill The Wine".

 In 1969, Goldstein saw musicians who would eventually become WAR playing at the Rag Doll in North Hollywood, backing Deacon Jones, and he was attracted to the band's sound.
 Band member Leroy "Lonnie" Jordan" claimed that the band's goal was to spread a message of brotherhood and harmony, using instruments and voices to speak out against racism, hunger, gangs, crime, and promote hope and the spirit of brotherhood.

 The group had an extensive run of hits from 1971 until 1977 with United Artists Records, including five million-sellers.
 "Low Rider" was a #1 R&B hit in 1975, while "The Cisco Kid" reached #2 on the Billboard Hot 100 in 1973.

 The band WAR disbanded and four of the original members left the band WAR and formed the Lowrider Band.
 Jerry Goldstein took them to court and sued for rights to the name of the band and won so now there is the band WAR with only Lonnie as the original band member.
 All other original band members and songwriters are in the Lowrider Band.

 Additional credits

+Goldstein produced the single "Spirit of '76" bw "Anyway I'm Busted" for the band Booty People which was a hit on the Billboard Hot Soul Singles chart in 1976.

 In the 1990s and 2000s, Goldstein along with Glenn Stone and Bruce Garfield managed Isaac Hayes and signed, managed, produced and promoted the successful three man pop/rap group LFO (best known for their hits "Summer Girls" and "Girl on TV").

 In 1968, Goldstein's song "It's Nice To Be With You", was recorded by The Monkees and released as the B-side to D.W.
 Washburn.

-Film career

-Goldstein is currently readying for release in 2015 the long-awaited Jimi Hendrix concert/documentary film The Last Experience, currently in post-production.
-The film is a behind-the-scenes style documentary about one of Hendrix’s final concerts, at Royal Albert Hall in 1969.
-While the original idea was to show live performances in theaters, only the audio recordings were released previously.